We can’t argue with free money, and we guess you can’t either.

 The Discover it was our top choice, but it may not be yours if you’re looking for a quick bonus.
 The Discover’s intro offer is all about one year down the road when they double any cash back you’ve racked up during the year.
-So, while you won’t get $100 or $150 in a few months, you will get, according to average spending habits, about $600 at the end of the year.
+So, while you won’t get $100 or $150 in a few months, you will get, according to average spending habits, about $300 of matched money at the end of the year.

 Also, remember that any bonus purchases you make (more on that in a few sections) will get 5% and then be matched, making them 10% purchases the first year.

-The Chase Freedom Unlimited was the clear choice for second even though its intro offer is lower than the AmEx.
-Why did it get ranked higher than the AmEx?
+The Chase Freedom Unlimited, Capital One Quicksilver and Bank of America Cash Rewards were the clear choices for second even though their intro offers were lower than the AmEx.
+Why did they get ranked higher than the AmEx?
 Great question.

-There’s a good chance you won’t spend your entire travel budget during the first three months, which is why we ranked the Unlimited above the AmEx, while ranking the AmEx above the BankAmericard Cash Rewards and Quicksilver cards and their $100 intro offer.
+There’s a good chance you won’t spend your entire travel budget during the first three months, which is why we ranked the Unlimited above the AmEx, while ranking the AmEx above the Citi Double Cash.

 This category had a couple of great cards that were above 12 months of 0% interest, a logjam in the middle ground and one card at the bottom.
 Here are the results: